CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 11. Out-of-the-Box Thinking

+Sometimes, we get too stuck in our way of thinking because we're just *too close* to the problem.
+There is value in *seeking perspective* from outsiders outside of the box, *listen* and *consider* their points of view.

 >**Bo:** sometimes the inspiration for an innovative approach to a problem comes from a completely different discipline or field

 >**Cristina:** Good one!
 It's so easy to get into this.
 This is why I often seek out non-team devs on opinions because it's so easy to get too in the box.

 ## 12. Documentation

+Documentation is not fun, but it does *really* help because we're building a *product* and documentation is the piece of booklet that we get when we buy something from the store that needs to tell us users how to operate it.

+Similarly, the software we're building **is** a product, and we need to build a manual to tell other users how to **support** it.
+For software, `other users` = the client/business owner and other developers who have to either add to it, or fix some bugs.

+No documentation also usually means **bottlenecks** because only 1 resource knows how it works, and bottlenecks significantly slows agility.

 >**Bo:** a no-brainer, but often a place where freelancer’s esp cut corners — after all, the client usually doesn’t care (at first!) if the code is well documented and organized